attack68/rateslib/docs/source/c_curves.rst

    rateslib.curves.LineCurve.shift
    rateslib.curves.LineCurve.roll
    rateslib.curves.LineCurve.translate
-   rateslib.curves.IndexCurve.index_value
+   rateslib.curves.Curve.index_value
+   rateslib.curves.Curve.plot_index

 The main parameter that must be supplied to either type of curve is its ``nodes``.
 This provides the curve with its degrees of freedom and represents a dict indexed by datetimes, each with a given value.
-In the case of a :class:`~rateslib.curves.Curve` these values are discount factors (DFs), and in the case of a :class:`~rateslib.curves.LineCurve` these are specific values, usually rates associated with that curve.
+In the case of a :class:`~rateslib.curves.Curve` these values are discount factors (DFs) or, for credit purposes, survival probabilities, and in the case of a :class:`~rateslib.curves.LineCurve` these are specific values, usually rates associated with that curve.

 Curve
 *******

-A :class:`~rateslib.curves.Curve` can only be used for **interest rates**.
-It is a more specialised
-object because of the way it is **defined by discount factors (DFs)**.
+A :class:`~rateslib.curves.Curve` can only be used for **interest rates** (or credit **hazard rates**).
+It is a more specialised object because of the way it is **defined by discount factors (DFs)** (or survival probabilities).
 These DFs maintain an inherent interpolation technique, which is often log-linear or log-cubic spline.
 These are generally the most efficient type of curve, and most easily parametrised, when working with compounded RFR rates.
 The initial node on a :class:`~rateslib.curves.Curve` should always have value 1.0,